2023 Moose Mountain Marathon Participant Guide

 Travel:

 The race start on Cramer Road near Schroeder is approximately 4 hours north of Minneapolis, Minnesota.
 The race headquarters and race finish at Caribou Highlands on Lutsen Mountain is about 4 hours.
-Minneapolis (MSP) has a world-class international airport.
-You may also try to fly into the much smaller Duluth airport (DLH) which is only about 1 hours from the race start.
+Minneapolis / St. Paul (MSP) is the closest major international airport.
+You may also try to fly into the much smaller Duluth airport (DLH) which is closer to the race.

 Lodging: